 Build your tribe in doing your dollars differently in retirement.
 Set yourself up for growth and true prosperity by putting the professionals and the proponents in place to walk alongside you in the next year.

 Create financial affirmations.
 Write them down, say them out loud, and tell your brain you are going to do money in a new way.
 You can affirm how you bring money into your life or how you share it with people or causes that are important to you.

 You can avow how you want to grow your financial resources or protect them.
 You may want to declare a new way of making spending decisions.
 Make your affirmation in present tense, “I am doing…” If you need some ideas – check these out.

 It is about so much more than the numbers.
 Yes, they are important, but when you create belief systems, change attitudes, and address behaviors, you will build your self-worth as well as your net worth.

 Your new year starts now!
-Each day is a chance for new beginnings, and delving into any or all of these will help set you up for new pecuniary potential in 2019!
+Each day is a chance for new beginnings, and delving into any or all of these will help set you up for new pecuniary potential in the new year!

-What financial wisdom did you gain in 2018?
+What financial wisdom did you gain this year?
 How do you plan to use it in the new year?
 Please share what you learned about doing your finances the right way.